 “You have to assume he’s doing what’s best for his 2022ers and work backwards from there,” said progressive strategist Adam Jentleson, a longtime McConnell critic.
 “In the past, that has always been obstruction.
 Now, maybe he needs a dash of cooperation to show voters and potential recruits like Sununu that Republicans aren’t totally crazy.”

 “On voting rights, President Joe Biden is failing to meet the moment,” said Adam Jentleson, who worked for former Democratic Senate Majority Leader Harry Reid of Nevada and now heads the Battle Born Collective, a progressive group.

 “On voting rights, President Joe Biden is failing to meet the moment,” Adam Jentleson of Battle Born Collective said in a statement soon after the speech.

-Today, on President Biden’s 100th day in office, Battle Born Collective Executive Director Adam Jentleson released the following statement.
+Today, in response to the speech President Joe Biden gave on voting rights, Battle Born Collective Executive Director Adam Jentleson released the following statement.